CChenLi/Music-Recommend-Model/README.md

 - **Problem** accuracy

 ### V2 Graph Transformer
-- Convert data to (User-Song) [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph) edge means like.
+- Convert data to (User-Song) [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph), edge means "like".
 Run GNN to generate embedding
 - Use cos similarity, K-d tree in embedding space between user and song for recommendation.
 Accuracy rocket!!!
 - **Problem** When new user visit.
 Need to add user to the **HUGE** graph and re-run GNN to generate embedding for the user, super expansive.